Robinlovelace/open-gat/README.md

 political case for change (Timms, Tight, and Watling 2014).
-Successful transport plans are therefore a combination of geographically specific recommendations (e.g. “build this way here”) and long-term strategies guided by citywide, regional and even national visions.
+Successful transport plans are therefore a combination of geographically specific recommendations (e.g. “build this way here”) and long-term strategies guided by citywide, regional and even national visions (e.g. “imagine the benefits of making the city free from private cars by 2030”).
 The rewards can be great: transport planners who have designed — and helped to implement — plans appropriate to the needs of an area leave a legacy that will benefit people and the environment for generations to come.\[1\]

 Transport planning can be considered as “more of an art than a technique”, although *good* transport plans also rely on robust